Considering an extended warranty on a product purchase? So are many shoppers, as we found in this survey.

 Almost six in ten of our surveyed consumers (58%) report appliances as a top priority for extended warranty coverage.
 From washing machines to refrigerators, microwaves, and coffee makers, these purchases get heavy use, which means they take a beating.
 Modern appliances also often have computerized sensors and digital panels that provide automatic and advanced features—and that means that they can’t be fixed easily.

-Shoppers who get product protection on appliances are protected if their refrigerator ice maker stops working, or a washing machine transmission fails.
+Shoppers who get an appliance product protection plan are protected if their refrigerator ice maker stops working, or a washing machine transmission fails.
 When things go wrong with these appliances, owners can’t afford to go without them for long—so having access to quick and free repairs is appealing.

 Cars or tires